 Your sleep impacts every aspect of your health and daily life.
 Sleeping well helps you look, feel and perform your best.
 But a sleep problem can be harmful to your health and well-being.
 One of the most common sleep problems is obstructive sleep apnea.
-Learn more about the warning signs and how you can get help.
+Learn more about the warning signs and methods in treating obstructive sleep apnea.

 Nearly 54 million adults in the U.S. have Obstructive Sleep Apnea (OSA), which can cause them to stop breathing hundreds of times a night for anywhere from a few seconds to more than a minute.